Living with Diabetes: Life Hacks and Lessons Learned

 Aside from digital health advancements, how do you think our health system can do better?
 Where do we go from here?

 30 years ago was supposed to be the decade for the cure.
 And now here we are with a lot of ways to live better with the disease.
 But I am still waiting for the day my kids and others can benefit from a cure.
 For the day they can stop worrying.
 In the meantime, I urge all my friends battling this disease to stay educated and lean on your health and social network for support.
 Family and friends, primary care physicians, and community groups can all support better health.
-For example, in honor of American Diabetes Month, Wider Circle’s community facilitators are holding several virtual and in-person diabetes awareness and prevention seminars for members and their friends.
+For example, in honor of National Diabetes Month, Wider Circle’s community facilitators are holding several virtual and in-person diabetes awareness and prevention seminars for members and their friends.

 Thank you so much for sharing your wisdom with us, Terry.
 I know you are a huge film buff.
 How about we call this interview a wrap with your favorite movie quote?